How to Create Your Buyer Persona [live webinar transcript]

-Segmentation; it is an absolutely fantastic way to organize your lead data.
+Segmentation; is an absolutely fantastic way to organize your lead data.
 You’re not just sending mass emails to everybody, you’re effectively doing one-on-one or one on small groups so your message can be much more valuable and resonate with those individuals.
-Of course, with that you can get a much better response rate.
+Of course, with that, you can get a much better response rate.

 For example, you could send a persona in IT one letter, and send finance a different letter, instead the same letter to both.
 That pretty much makes sense, but it’s amazing how many people don’t think about that.
 Segmentation is a key aspect of understanding and communicating your persona.

 All right.
 Note that you can improve your buyer personas, too.
 I always want to start with what we already know and expand from there.
 What we already know is the information we have in our database on our existing clients.
 From that point, we can go further.